 Percentages are useful in today's world.
-You use percentages for many things, including in the news, money, shopping and many other facets of life.
+The are just another way of expressing fractions, but they are always fractions of 100.
 Understanding how to find a percentage from a data set can make using percentages more meaningful, and it can be a helpful skill in itself.

 Multiply the decimal by 100, since 12 is 100 percent of the total.
 This will bring your decimal answer to whole-integer form, 42.